 I hope this blog inspires you to try some new recipes, feel comfortable adapting recipes to your own cupboard ingredients and tastes, and makes you feel confident enough to take on cooking for two…or twenty!

-I’m a thirty-something, newlywed (see a published article on our foodie-related Honeymoon), elementary teacher that moved from my home-state of California to the wild, wild west of Montana a few years ago.
-My husband and I now spend our winters in beautiful and warmer southern Oregon to avoid the extreme cold that living at 6,000ft. in Montana brings!
+I’m a thirty-something elementary teacher that moved from my home-state of California to the wild, wild west of Montana a few years ago.

-I’ve been cooking for myself the past 10+ years and now that I’m married I am excited to cook for two people and even for some family holidays.
-I enjoy trying new recipes, reading cookbooks and cooking magazines, watching cooking shows, going to farmer’s markets, trying new foods, and eating out.
+I enjoy trying new recipes, reading cookbooks and cooking magazines, watching cooking shows, going to farmer’s markets, trying new foods, and indulging at restaurants.

-Unfortunately, over the years I have lost track of where recipes went, what recipes I loved, which ones I or my now husband did not love, and what little changes here or there I made to make a recipe quicker, easier, or how I adapted it to my location at over a mile high and being one hour away from a grocery store.
+Unfortunately, over the years I have lost track of where some recipes went, which recipes I loved, and what little changes here or there I made to make a recipe quicker, easier, or how I adapted it to my location at over a mile in altitude.

 This blog is my attempt to keep all the recipes I try (including family recipes passed on from my mom and grandmothers) in one place so I never lose track of this stuff again and eventually have a record of recipes that I want to continue making in the future.